Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Experiments

-All classifiers are trained on the training portion of a subset for $10^5$ update steps using mini-batches of 64 segments with lengths between \SI{1}{s} and \SI{3}{s}.
-Adam is used for optimization with a learning rate of $5{\cdot} 10^{-4}$ and gradient clipping at a threshold of 20.
-The checkpoint which achieves highest accuracy on the validation portion is used to report results on the test portion.
+The vanilla \gls{CPC} model is, similarly to the disentanglement models, trained on the combined \textit{train-clean-60} and \textit{train-clean-360} sets for $5\cdot 10^4$ update steps using mini-batches of 64, a learning rate of $10^{-3}$ and gradient clipping at a threshold of 2.

-For each of the investigated methods, experiments were made on whether to use $\mathbf{X}_2{=}\mathbf{X}_1$ or $\mathbf{X}_2{\neq}\mathbf{X}_1$ which cannot be presented in detail due to space constraints.
-When using an adversarial classifier with $\mathbf{X}_2{=}\mathbf{X}_1$ it was found that the model started to shift content information to the speaker embedding resulting in bad content reconstruction when performing voice conversion.
-When using an information bottleneck it was found that $\mathbf{X}_2{=}\mathbf{X}_1$ clearly outperformed $\mathbf{X}_2{\neq}\mathbf{X}_1$.
-Note that we also made experiments combining the information bottleneck with one-hot speaker representations as in \cite{qian2019zero}, but found the suggested speaker encoder with $\mathbf{X}_2{=}\mathbf{X}_1$ to perform better.